 “These early public annuity offerings offered fixed rates, tax-deferred status, and a guaranteed return,” Jurich writes.
 “Clients had two options for payment: fixed income for life or payments throughout a given number of years.”

 Variable annuities offered even more diversity.
 In fact, Congress was all about annuities with the passage of the 1982 Periodic Payment Settlement Act.
 As a consequence, this “exempted structured settlement payments from taxes,” explains Jurich.
-“Through the remaining years of the 20th century, annuities kept growing in complexity.”
+“Through the remaining years of the 20th century, annuities have kept growing in complexity.”